Cimpress-MCP/vagrant-winrm-syncedfolders/README.md

 ## Contributing

-In ordr to run this locally, the Vagrantfile is set to use the [boxcutter](https://github.com/boxcutter/windows)/eval-win7x86-enterprise box.
-If you don't already have this installed, here are some [instructions](https://github.com/tknerr/vagrant-managed-servers/pull/48)
+In order to run this locally, the Vagrantfile is set to use the [boxcutter](https://github.com/boxcutter/windows)/eval-win7x86-enterprise box.
+If you don't already have this installed, here are some [instructions](https://github.com/tknerr/vagrant-managed-servers/pull/48).

 1. Fork it ( https://github.com/Cimpress-MCP/vagrant-winrm-syncedfolders/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)